-The Vartry Reservoir loop walks, as outlined above were completed in June 2018 and officially opened by An Taoiseach Leo Varadar on a fantastic day for the village of Roundwood.
+The Vartry Reservoir loop walks were completed in June 2018 and officially opened by An Taoiseach Leo Varadar on a fantastic day for the village of Roundwood.
 There is now almost 20km of walks available to the community of Roundwood and to visitors to the area to enjoy as outlined on the map boards on site and above.

 The Vartry Reservoirs in Roundwood are owned and managed by Dublin City Council/Irish Water for the provision of potable water to South Dublin and North Wicklow.
 As well as their scenic beauty the Vartry Reservoirs have an interesting cultural, historical and functional value and are an important recreational resource for locals and visitors to the area.
 The potential of the area was totally underutilised.
 From consultation with the local community and tourism industry in the area the enhancement of the walks in the Vartry Reservoir area was high on the agenda.